firearc7/interview-assist/README.md

 * **Interview Simulation**: Interactive Q&A with real-time feedback
 * **Results Summary**: Overall performance review and detailed feedback

+### How the Streamlit App Works

+1.  **Setup**: Enter your target job role, job description, and difficulty level.
+2.  **Interview**: Answer questions generated based on your configuration.
+3.  **Feedback**: Receive detailed evaluation and suggestions for improvement.

+Your responses are evaluated using advanced AI to provide constructive feedback!

 ### Running the Streamlit App

 1. Install the required dependencies: